 Now that you are aware of the legal situation in the third country, it is time to assess whether the Standard Contractual Clauses (SCCs) are sufficient.
 The SCCs have been created by the European Commission for data export to third countries.
 These are contracts that you can conclude with the controller or processor in that third country.
 If no problems were found in the step discussed above, you can use these SCCs without any problem.
 Keep in mind that the European Commission is reviewing the SCCs.
 If the SCCs do not suffice, go to the next step.

 Step 6: Create additional guaranties and use customised SCCs

 The Baden-Württemberg data protection authority proposes a number of additional safeguards.
 First, the encryption of the data on your end.
 In that case, make sure that you as an exporter are the only one with the ‘key’ to decrypt the data and that the encryption cannot simply be unlocked.
-We invite you to read the article ‘Is encryption mandatory under GDPR’ (only available in Dutch for the moment) if you want to know more about encryption.

 Second, the anonymization or pseudonymization of the data on your end.
 This ensures that the recipient of the data cannot simply know who the datasubject really is.
 Keep in mind that this process often starts before you even enter the data or upload it somewhere.